Looks like you are using an old version of Internet Explorer - Please update your browser

 In order to uphold the gospel, our starting point must be Scripture.
 That’s why Ken Ham has a ready response to someone who labels him: “When someone says to me, ‘Oh, so you’re one of those fundamentalist, young-Earth creationists,’ I reply, ‘Actually, I’m a revelationist, no-death-before-Adam redemptionist!’ (which means I’m a young-Earth creationist!).”3

-Instead of compromising the truth, let’s “contend earnestly for the faith” (Jude 3) that is foundeyoung age evidenced on Genesis.
+Instead of compromising the truth, let’s “contend earnestly for the faith” (Jude 3) that is founded on Genesis.
 This means reminding ourselves and others that our young-earth beliefs stem from who we are—biblical creationists.